johnfedoruk/bangular/aio/content/guide/deployment.md

 # Deployment

-This page describes techniques for deploying your Angular application to a remote server.
+This page describes techniques for deploying your Bangular application to a remote server.

 {@a dev-deploy}
 {@a copy-files}